|

 converted the Nubians to Christianity.

-The Nubians, some
+The Nubians,

-having different architecture, language and
+Egyptians, having different architecture, language

-people were moved to north of Aswan.
+the people were moved to north of Aswan.

-At the same time,
+At the same

-temples found in Nubia were moved - the most
+the 24 temples found in Nubia were moved - the most

 notable being the world renowned Abu Simbel, a